shantanukaushik21/myDrive/README.md

 # myDrive
 JAVA project to upload data to Google cloud storage.

+Read the Demo.txt file to get details about Database, cloud storage buckets etc.

 Clone and run the project in the local host.

 Things covered: